digideskio/support-tools/mdb-wt/tour.md

     00001e84:   key desc=0x45(short) sz=0x11(17) key='table:sizeStorer\x00'
     00001e96:   val desc=0xfb(short) sz=0x3e(62)

-The values are ascii descriptor strings that contain, among other things, the pointers to the root btree node and used and available extent lists for that .wt file.
+* The keys are URLs identifying a specifc resource, such as a collection or index record store .wt file.

-Where is the metadata about this metadata stored?
-It's not turtles all the way done; in fact there is only one turtle, the WiredTiger.turtle file, that serves as essentially the root of the tree.
-Here's an
+* The values are ascii descriptor strings that contain information about that resource, for example, the pointers to the root btree node and extent lists for that .wt file.

-example:
+This .wt file contains metadata about other .wt files; where is the metadata about this metadata .wt file stored?
+It's not turtles all the way done; in fact there is only one turtle, the WiredTiger.turtle file, that serves as essentially the root of the whole thing.
+Here's an example:

     WiredTiger version string
     WiredTiger 2.4.2: (November  6, 2014)